SoftwareAG/c8y-docs/content/edge/configuration-bundle/updating-ssl-certificate.md

 ---
-weight: 36
+weight: 35
 title: Updating the SSL certificate
 layout: redirect
 ---

-You must always have an SSL certificate for your domain name that is configured.
-If the validity of the certificate expires, you must upload a new certificate.
+You must always have a valid SSL certificate for your domain name that is configured.
+If the validity of the certificate expires or if you have changed your domain name, you must upload or generate a new SSL certificate.
 You can upload the certificate using the GUI and REST APIs.

-### Updating the SSL certificate using the GUI

 1. Log in to the {{< management-tenant >}} using the Edge administrator credentials created during the installation.